cherrytwist/cherrytwist/docs/credential-based-authorization.md

 ### **Global Roles**
 These credentials do not have a resource ID specified as they are applicable regardless of context.

+Example global roles:
 * _RegisteredUser_: for users that are registered on the platform
 * _GlobalAdmin_: for the platform administrators, including management of global credentials
-* _GlobalAdminSpaces_: for platform administration of Spaces
-* _GlobalAdminCommunity_: for platform administration of contributors
+* _GlobalSupport_: for users providing platform support
+* _GlobalLicenseManager_: for users managing License assignments on Allkemio

-Note that the root role is Global Admin, which is able to manage the other global roles (Global Admin Spaces, Global Admin Community) and is a pure superset of the privileges assigned to those roles.
-The expected usage is that there is a small set of Global Admins, with potentially a larger set of Global Admin Spaces that facilitate usage of the platform by helping Space Admins.
+Note that the root role is Global Admin, which is able to manage the other global roles (Global Support, Global License Manager) and is a pure superset of the privileges assigned to those roles.
+The is a small set of Global Admins, with  a larger set of Global Support users that facilitate usage of the platform by helping Space Admins.

 ### **Context Dependent Roles**
 These are roles that are specific to a context (resourceID) on the platform.
 Some of the roles are only applicable to e.g. Organizations, but others are applicable to both Users and Organizations.
 In that case we use the term Contributor.